 President Washington in his Farewell Address warned the United States to avoid “entangling alliances” with foreign nations, who at that point surrounded the new nation.
 As the United States started to expand and new independent nations in the Americas started to form, it warned European nations basically to avoid doing the same thing in the Western Hemisphere.
 This was the Monroe Doctrine (1823).

 The United States required foreign assistance to gain its independence.
 Once that was accomplished the young nation could not be totally isolated from the world.
 Trade with other nations, immigration and dealing with foreign nations on its borders all showed that engagement would be necessary.
 This involved various treaties as well.

 But, the small and budding nation also feared being overwhelmed by more powerful European nations and merely being a plaything in their many often violent conflicts.
 Thus, multiple presidents — starting with George Washington –promoted a position of neutrality (not taking sides) and nonintervention (isolationism) into European affairs.

 Independence did not prevent the threat of European intervention in their affairs, including by the new nations being pressured financially or otherwise by stronger powers.
-Plus, there were also concerns of additional foreign involvement.
-This included Russian claims in the modern day Pacific Northwest, arising from their control of Alaska.
+Plus, there were also concerns about additional foreign involvement.
+This included Russian claims in the modern-day Pacific Northwest, arising from their control of Alaska.